 External power surge: Surges that stem from an occurrence outside of the home are external power surges.
 A broken power line, a lightning strike on utility equipment, or a blown transformer can cause an external power surge.

 Both internal and external power surges can impact the performance of electronic devices in your home.
 Anything containing a microprocessor is at risk of being damaged by a strong fluctuation in voltage.
 A small power surge won’t fry your devices or even leave any visible damage, but it can cause electronic rust.
 You need surge protectors to prevent the degradation of internal microprocessors on your electronic devices.

 What do surge protectors do?

-Surge protectors absorb excess voltage into metal oxide varistors, which then divert it safely to the ground wire, so your electronics don’t get zapped with too much voltage.
-You need surge protectors to prevent the surge from traveling downstream to the devices plugged into the surge protector.
+You need to use a surge protector to prevent the surge from traveling downstream to the devices plugged into the surge protector.
+They absorb excess voltage into metal oxide varistors, which then divert it safely to the ground wire, so your electronics don’t get zapped with too much voltage.

 Over time your surge protector will need to be replaced.
 Every power surge your surge protector absorbs decreases the amount of future joules (a unit of measurement for energy) it has the ability to withstand.
 For example, a 1,000 joule surge protector can absorb a single 1,000-joule hit or 10 hits of 100 joules.

 Surge protectors don’t display a numerical value of how many joules of protection are available.
 However, most models include an LED light that indicates whether or not it is still effective in providing protection to your electronic devices.

 What's the difference between a power strip and a surge protector?